 This article explains how to use BarTender with Windows Remote Desktop Services (RDS) and Citrix XenApp.
 It discusses printing and licensing challenges in these two environments for each of the BarTender editions.

-For more information on using BarTender with remote desktop services and Citrix Xenapp, refer to the Citrix and Remote Desktop section of this white paper.
+For more information on using BarTender with remote desktop services and Citrix Xenapp, refer to the Citrix and Remote Desktop section of our Printer-Based Licensing technical document.